 Why Large Enterprises Can’t Afford to Treat AI as an Experiment?

 For large enterprises, 2024 was the year of pilots.
-Most organizations tested AI assistants in pockets — sales enablement, procurement automation, knowledge management.
+Most organizations tested multimodal AI assistants in pockets — sales enablement, procurement automation, knowledge management.
 The results were promising, but uneven.

 2025 will be different.
 The pressure from boards, markets, and customers is clear: AI must move from isolated pilots to enterprise-wide adoption that drives measurable outcomes.